 Encouragement instead of pressure: Pressure sends the message to children that they cannot be trusted to learn about food.
 Instead, provide appropriate encouragement so they believe in themselves.
 “Your taste buds are growing up too so you might want to keep trying foods you used to dislike.”

 Change food offerings instead of negotiations: Sometimes a child’s new eating pattern can cause real problems, like constipation for not eating fruit and veggies.
 In these cases, get creative with offerings, instead of forcing intake, which can turn the desired food into a negative.
-Little D is in this boat, so it’s apples with peanut butter for snack and raw veggies when he’s waiting for dinner.
+Little D is in this boat, so it’s apples with peanut butter for a snack and raw veggies when he’s waiting for dinner.

 Getting help when you know the time is right: There are times when an underlying problem could be getting in the way of eating especially when a child’s growth is not optimal, he eats very few foods and gags frequently and/or tantrums at meals.
 Getting professional help can let you know once and for all if your child really has a problem or not.